Bayesian inference for form-factor fits regulated by unitarity and analyticity: Introduction

 To illustrate the problem further, let us consider a frequentist fit, where the number of parameters $K$ that can be determined is primarily limited by the number $N_{\rm data}$ of input-data points.
-A further common limitation is poor statistical quality of the data, which can further reduce effective usable number $N_{\rm data}$ of data points, indicated by a badly conditioned correlation matrix of the input data.
+A further common limitation is poor statistical quality of the data, which can further reduce the effective usable number $N_{\rm data}$ of data points, indicated by a badly conditioned correlation matrix of the input data.
 In any case, the constraint on the number of degrees of freedom $N_{\rm dof}=N_{\rm data}-K\ge 1$ for a meaningful frequentist fit imposes a strict upper bound on the truncation $K$.
 This may not be too much of a limitation in situations where abundant independent data is available, allowing one to observe how final results depend on the choice of the order $K$.
 All too often, however, data is scarce, leaving little room for estimating truncation errors reliably.

 The problem of finding a model- and truncation-independent parameterisation of a finite set of data is hence ill-defined and some form of regulator is required to keep the parameters not well constrained by the data under control.
 We propose to address the problem starting from Bayes' theorem.
-As we will argue and demonstrate, a full untruncated form-factor parameterisation can be determined, relying merely on analyticity and unitarity as regulators.
+As we will argue and demonstrate, a form-factor parameterisation with controlled truncation errors can be determined, relying merely on analyticity and unitarity as regulators.
 The resulting form-factor parameterisation is free from systematic effects besides those potentially afflicting the underlying experimental, lattice or sum-rule data.

 The proposal made here is similar in spirit to the determination of model-independent parameterisations based on the recently revived dispersive-\-matrix~(DM) method~\cite{Bourrely:1980gp,Lellouch:1995yv,DiCarlo:2021dzg}.
 Both approaches use the same physical information and should produce consistent results, but the proposal presented here is considerably simpler to implement and multiple, potentially correlated, data sets from both experiment and theory can be included straightforwardly in the fitting problem.
 We make our own implementation available in the form of a Python code~\cite{fittingPaperCode}.